Table of Contents

 Step 2.
 Scan the hard drive to find deleted/lost files.

 Click on Scan button.
-Do Your Data Recovery for Mac will deeply scan the hard drive and find every recoverable file.
+This effective data recovery software will deeply scan the hard drive and find every recoverable file.

 Recover deleted/lost files on macOS Ventura using data recovery tool